10 Sep Why Your Grass Has White Tips (And What to Do About It)

 Lawnmower damage can also be caused by mowing your lawn with a dull blade.
 When you are mowing your lawn with a dull blade, the tops of your grass may appear frayed and lose their color.
 In some situations, this may give off a white color.

 If your white-tipped grass is caused by lawnmower damage, it will likely be a wide-spread condition that covers your yard instead of sporadic patches.
+It may be time for a new lawn mower or at least a new blade.

 The third and final reason your grass may have white tips is a drought or excessive dryness.
 When your grass is damaged due to drought, you will notice widespread damage along with possible frayed blades.